Shifu-py/WebsiteBlacklist/README.md

 # WebsiteBlacklist
-This is an assignment from school where i had to program a website for a tv show
+This is an assignment from school where i had to make a website for a tv show.
+I chose to make a website about the blacklist and made it responsive too